Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Numerical experiments

 \subsection{Universality and critical scaling}

 Finally, we check that coupling the scalar theory to the DLR geometry does not change its long--distance universality class.
 We simulate $L\in\{16,24,32,48\}$ and scan the bare mass parameter $\mu^2$ at fixed quartic coupling (here $\lambda=1$) using the protocol of Section~\ref{subsec:protocol}.
-Figure~\ref{fig:universality} shows the Binder cumulant and $\xi/L$ as functions of $\mu^2$.
-Within our statistical precision, the baseline and dynamical regulators yield compatible crossing regions and scaling curves for both $U_4$ and $\xi/L$, supporting the conclusion that the coupled geometry does not change the long-distance universality class in this two-dimensional test.
-Both observables exhibit a common crossing region near $\mu_c^2\simeq -1.34$, consistent with a second--order transition and with the expected scale invariance at criticality.
-Deep in the ordered phase, finite--volume effects (including slow tunnelling between the two symmetry--broken sectors) can contaminate standard connected estimators; the crossing region itself remains sharp and well--defined.
+Figure~\ref{fig:universality} shows the Binder cumulant and $\xi/L$ as functions of $\mu^2$ for the dynamical ensemble.
+Both observables exhibit a common crossing region near $\mu_c^2\simeq -1.40$, as expected for a second--order transition.
+The Binder value at the crossing is consistent with the 2D Ising universality class; since the baseline square--lattice $\phi^4$ theory is known to lie in the same class, this supports the conclusion that the coupled geometry does not modify the long--distance universality in this two--dimensional test.